-As billion consumers are staying at home due to the coronavirus pandemic, online buying soars significantly.
+As billion consumers are staying at home to fight the coronavirus pandemic, online buying is soaring significantly.
 According to the Emarsys/GoodData tracker, APAC-region online orders were up 82% year over year for the 2 weeks of March 22 through April 4.

-For those businesses that already had an e-commerce channel, and especially for essential items, orders are recently surging.
-However, the vast majority of retailers are store-based shopping and fewer retailers are actually investing in e-commerce.
+Online orders have been especially surging for essential items.
+However, the vast majority of retailers only offer store-based shopping, and few retailers are actually investing in e-commerce.

-How can you address this crisis if your business is not on e-commerce yet?
+How can you address this crisis if your business does not have an eCommerce website yet?
 Check out our best tips below:

-1. It’s not the time to stop your marketing strategy
+1. Now is not the time to stop your marketing efforts

-While marketing is often considered as non-essential budget, this is absolutely not right.
-A recent Forbes article cited examples of brands that invested in advertising during adverse economic times.
-These brands all gain a significant market advantage when the economy recovered.
+Although marketing is often considered a non-essential budget, it is crucial in dire times.
+A recent Forbes article cited multiple examples of brands that invested in advertising during adverse economic times.
+These brands all gained a significant market advantage when the economy recovered.

 There is a saying that “When times are good you should advertise.
 When times are bad you must advertise.”